Find the cheapest* way to send money from anywhere to India in our guide.

 Banks vs money transfer companies

 Aryan owns a small clothing store in Chennai, India.
 Over the last few years he has seen a growing interest for Indian made clothes overseas, especially in Australia.
-He is now considering expanding his small business to Sydney, and having his wife export the products to him.
+He is now considering expanding his small business to Sydney, and have his wife export the products to him.

 |Bank||Money transfer service|

 - Competitive exchange rates.
 While official rates are set, financial institutions have the right to make adjustments to cover their costs.
 How much of an adjustment is made will make a difference in the amount received.
-While 1,868 Rupees may not seem like much, once you start multiplying that by the number of times a month Aryan will be sending money home, it becomes a large sum.
+While 1,930.89 Rupees may not seem like much, once you start multiplying that by the number of times a month Aryan (above) will be sending money home, it becomes a large sum.

 - Little to no fees.
 The bank charges a standard fee on all transfers regardless of the amount.
 To compare money transfer options you will need to inquire about different cash amounts to see how much the fee is going to be.